wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 ## 🎖️ Solo Mission: Complete useAudio Hook

-Now for your independent challenge — complete the `useAudio` hook with pause functionality, error handling, and cleanup using AI assistance.
+You've built audio playback with guidance — now it's your turn to complete the hook with pause controls, error handling, and cleanup using AI assistance.

 ### What You're Building

-A complete custom audio hook that manages background music playback with play/pause controls, error handling, and proper cleanup.
-This hook will encapsulate all audio logic, making it reusable across any component that needs music.
+A complete audio hook with pause functionality, error handling for failed playback, and cleanup that prevents memory leaks when components unmount.

 ---

 ### Phase 1: Pause Functionality

-🎯 **Goal:** Add pause controls to stop audio playback and update state
+🎯 **Goal:** Stop audio playback and update state

 **Your Task:**

-In `src/hooks/useAudio.js`, update the `pause` function to:
+Update the `pause` function in `src/hooks/useAudio.js` to:

-- Call `audioRef.current.pause()` method
+- Call `audioRef.current.pause()`
 - Set `isPlaying` to `false`

-**Test:** Click the music toggle while audio is playing → music should stop and the icon should switch to the paused state
+**Test:** Click music toggle while audio is playing → music stops, icon changes to paused state

 ---